nicolecomputer/go-lisp/readme.md

 ## Decisions

-One decision that I'm unsure about is that this interpreter currently does not use s-expressions.
-It builds up full arrays instead.
+One decision that I'm unsure about is that this interpreter currently does not internally use s-expressions.
+It builds up full objects instead.

 This is different than most lisps and I'm unsure how it'll play out in the long term.